The Most Popular Dessert in Every State

 INDIANA – Texas sheet cake

-A Texas sheet cake, popular in Indiana in two other states, is a simple chocolate cake made in a flat pan.
+A Texas sheet cake, popular in Indiana and in two other states, is a simple chocolate cake made in a flat pan.
 After baking it's spread with fudgy frosting and topped with pecans.
 Interestingly, this is not the most popular dessert in Texas.

 IOWA – Texas sheet cake